Want to know the secret to planning the best wedding ever?

 The benefits of delegating wedding planning tasks

-One of the most impactful benefits of delegating is, you get to play into each person’s strengths – use them to your advantage.
+One of the most impactful benefits of delegating is that you get to play into each person’s strengths – use them to your advantage.

-If your partner has a musician friend they can be your guide, help find and organize the perfect DJ or live band.
+If your partner has a musician friend, they can be your guide and help you find and organize the perfect DJ or live band.

-In order to delegate, you need to have a clear idea on which tasks you need help with.
+To delegate, you need a clear idea of which tasks you need help with.

 Some ideas are: